KPVISHNUSAI/FinSight/README.md

 -   **Conversational AI Assistant:** Chat with "Insight," an AI assistant knowledgeable about the platform's features, to get help and analysis.
 -   **Responsive Design:** A clean, modern interface that works seamlessly across desktops, tablets, and mobile devices.

+##  Why It’s Useful for a Company:

+-  Saves time by automating reports.

+-  Reduces errors and catches weird transactions.

+-  Makes it easy for non-finance people to understand financial data.

+-  Helps in making smart decisions quickly.

+-  Looks sleek and works anywhere — even on the go.

 ## Tech Stack

 -   **Framework:** [Next.js](https://nextjs.org/) (with App Router)